Facebook: “It’s okay to spam your friends”

 It’s a simple equation: if each person manages to spread your application to more than one person it will grow.
 If it’s less than one, it won’t.
 On the plus side (from a commercial point of view) it’s a great environment to spread brand awareness by capitalising on the currently acceptable face of spam, but on the other it’s a challenge for Facebook to keep these invites and newsfeed messages enough on the side of useful (compared to annoying) for us to put up with it.

-One thought on “Facebook: “It’s okay to spam your friends””
+One Reply to “Facebook: “It’s okay to spam your friends””